 Take your dog on holiday with you.

 From Bed&Breakfasts to hotels, rented holiday homes and even entire castles, it is possible to find dog-friendly accommodation to suit all tastes and budgets.
-There are also holidays where you can also combine dog training in places where you can practice dog activities and sports with other dog lovers under the guidance of a qualified dog trainer.
+There are also holidays where you can combine dog training in places where you can practice dog activities and sports with other dog lovers under the guidance of a qualified dog trainer.

 Don’t forget to always seek the advice of your vet before booking a trip abroad with your dog to ensure they are ready to travel and have all the necessary documentation.